-I meditate for an hour.
+I meditate for a few minutes.
 Then, I begin to manifest her.

 As a kid, I always wished I could live inside my favorite anime or something.
 I thought it was so boring how in the real world, you couldn’t do so much as have a Pokémon battle.
 Not a real one, at least.
 I thought long and hard about what it would be like to live in a world where you could.
 Why did it seem so amazing to me?
 If Ash Ketchum saw our world, what would he think about it?
 Would he feel the same as I do?
 Nobody here cares about anything as much as the people in his world care about Pokémon.
 We really have no equivalent to that.
 The only things certain in life are death, taxes, and wishing you were anywhere or anyone else than you are right now.

 Elopas is what would make this life worth living.
 She’s what would make it special, for me, at least.
 She’s my life’s work and everything I hold dear.
-I can hardly remember much of my life up until the point four months ago when I started trying to summon her.
+I can hardly remember much of my life up until the point four months ago when I started trying to manifest her.
 So little happened.
 So little mattered.
-I understood nothing, and cared to even less.
+I didn’t understand a thing going on around me, and sure as shit didn’t care to in the first place.
 I wasn’t really alive yet.
 That wasn’t my life.
 This… this is my life.
 This is what I’m working towards.

 It came to me in a dream.
 She was there, in a field that looked like the Windows background.
 I can hardly remember what she looked like now, but I’ll never forget her name.
 She didn’t say it herself.
 Rather, I looked at her, and understood.
 Elopas was the name of my dream.
 And somewhere out there, in some dimension, or even created by my own will… she has to exist.
 I know she does.